kkkrist/chromium-extension-service/README.md

 ]
 ```

-Note: This is all the database ever contains, nothing else – particularly client (end user) data  – is ever collected.
+Note: This is all that's ever saved anywhere, nothing else – particularly client (end user) data  – is ever collected.

 ## Developers